 For a long time I had no idea WHAT the a healthy endocrine system function was.
 I knew very little about my own health and wellness other than I wanted to eat somewhat healthy and exercise.
 Over the years and learning about various toxins in my own home and in my own arsenal of beauty products, the term “endocrine disruptor” kept resurfacing.
 Still, I didn’t really know what it was other than it was bad news.

-It wasn’t really until maybe a year or so ago that I really started to understand that the endocrine system as a whole supports many of the systems in our body that work together to keep us healthy.
+It wasn’t really until just a few years ago that I really started to understand that the endocrine system as a whole supports many of the systems in our body that work together to keep us healthy.
 Even more so, I saw how important a healthy endocrine system was in keeping my kids healthy.

 I think that understanding healthy endocrine system function is one of the best ways to help yourself when it comes to a healthy house.
 I often talk about the fact that each of us needs a “why” in our corner that spurs on healthy changes.
 If your body’s biggest health component isn’t a “Why”, I don’t know what is.